threathunters-io/laurel/INSTALL.md

 ## Either build from source…

 _LAUREL_ is written in Rust.
-To build it, a reasonably recent Rust compiler (we currently use 1.48) is required.
+To build it, a reasonably recent Rust compiler is required, we currently use 1.48 for development.
 Also:
 - `cargo`
 - `clang`
 - the `libacl` library and its header files (Debian: `libacl1-dev`, RedHat: `libacl-devel`, Alpine: `acl-dev`)